ml8/ml8.github.io/pages/posts/sigcse2026.md

 tags: ['programming', 'teaching', 'ai', 'software engineering', 'feed']
 ---

-> TL;DR: AI is reshaping how software gets built, but industry is absent from
+> TL;DR: AI is reshaping how software is built, but industry is absent from
 > the conversation about how we teach the next generation of engineers-—-and
 > salesmanship is making it harder for educators to separate real uses of AI
 > from hype.
 SIGCSE 2026 made clear that industry must show up, be honest about